itsip99/basra_website/README.md

 - Absent History's filter change.
 Branch is no longer mandatory; default Date range change from months to weeks; and User can export without utilize data filter

 v1.0.6
 - Now, user can be able to export 2 types of report which are sales attendance report and meal transport allowance

+v1.0.7
+- Absent History's branch filter section bug and performance fixes

 ## Getting Started